coky-t/owasp-istg-ja/Document/src/03_test_cases/physical_interfaces/README.md

  <td><i>PA-2</i> - <i>PA-4</i><br>(depending on whether the interface is connected to a network or not)</td>
 	</tr>
 	<tr valign="top">
-		<th align="left">Logical</th>
+		<th align="left">Authorization</th>
-		<td><i>LA-2</i> - <i>LA-3</i><br>(depending on the access model for the given device)</tr>
+		<td><i>AA-2</i> - <i>AA-3</i><br>(depending on the access model for the given device)</tr>
 </table>

 **要旨**

-Depending on the specific implementation of a given device, access to some functionalities via a physical interface might be restricted to individuals with a certain logical access level, e.g., *LA-3* or *LA-4*.
-If the interface fails to correctly verify access permissions, an attacker with a lower logical access level than intended might be able to get access to the restricted functionalities.
+Depending on the specific implementation of a given device, access to some functionalities via a physical interface might be restricted to individuals with a certain authorization access level, e.g., *AA-3* or *AA-4*.
+If the interface fails to correctly verify access permissions, an attacker with a lower authorization access level than intended might be able to get access to the restricted functionalities.

 **テスト目的**